Developer Standalone module Setup

-The Developer Setup or Getting started (Salt package) sections described setting up KQCircuits for use with KLayout Editor (GUI).
+The Developer GUI Setup or KQCircuits Salt package sections described setting up KQCircuits for use with KLayout Editor (GUI).
 However, KQC can also be used without KLayout Editor by using the standalone KLayout Python module.
 This lets you develop and use KQCircuits completely within any Python development environment of your choice, without running KLayout GUI.
 For example, any debugger can then be used and automated tests can be performed.
 The KQCircuits elements can also be visualized using any suitable viewer or library during development.

 Prerequisites